 Milestones to Track Implementation of Management Measures

-Because of GLSD funding, the LMPT has a robust river- and lake-monitoring program to how implementation progress correlated to water quality improvements.
-These monitoring efforts will continue to ensure the Plan is being implemented appropriately.
+Because of GLSD funding, the LMPT has a robust river- and lake-monitoring program to verify how BMP implementation progress correlates to water quality improvements.
+These monitoring efforts will continue over the next ten years to ensure the Plan is being implemented appropriately.

 Specifically, monitoring will: